 Ekadashi Tithi Ends - 05:10 , November 26, 2020

 Significance of Tulsi Vivah

 1. While married women celebrate Tulsi Vivah for the well-being of their husband and family, unmarried women pray for a good husband.
 Childless couples perform this ceremony to be blessed with children.
-Couples who do not have daughter’s, bear the expense of the ceremony, acting as Tulsi’s parents and give away their daughter ‘Tulsi’ to Vishnu.
-(Called ‘Kanyadaan’, which Hindus consider as the highest form of a donation).
+Couples who do not have daughters, bear the expense of the ceremony, acting as Tulsi’s parents and giving their daughter ‘Tulsi’ to Vishnu (the act of the parents giving their daughter away in marriage is Called ‘Kanyadaan’, which Hindus consider as the highest form of a donation).